 If the confirmation fee has not been paid and the applicant chooses to change, they will have 30 days to confirm the change.

-- successfully complete, or be in the process of completing, the prerequisite courses according to the admission profile for your chosen program (refer to the "Admission Requirements" section for each program)
+- successfully complete, or be in the process of completing, the pre-requisite courses according to the program’s admission requirements.
+For each program, please refer to the "Admission Requirements" section to determine which profile applies.

 - forward a transcript of marks.
-If your transcript of marks indicates the courses were taken at a modified level, it will require additional evaluation.
+If your transcript of marks indicates the courses were taken at a modified level, your application will either be transferred to Special Admissions where applicable or denied.
+Visit Special Admissions for more information and for programs that qualify under this area.
 If the transcript is submitted in a language other than English or French, an official document translated by a certified translator must be attached to the application.

-Applicants must meet the college’s English Language Proficiency Requirements(pdf).
+- meet the college’s English Language Proficiency Requirements.

 Applicants may be required to:

 - submit a satisfactory medical and immunization report

 - submit proof that the applicant will turn 18 during the first year of registration (for the Academic Studies Program)

 - participate in information, orientation, interview, or testing sessions

 - successfully complete, at the required level, a written and spoken second-language proficiency test